 Our ClearPoint system 510(k) clearance from the FDA permits us to market and promote our ClearPoint system in the U.S. for use in general neurosurgical procedures, which includes procedures such as biopsies, laser catheter insertions, and deep brain stimulation lead and electrode insertions.
 This is the same general indication for use that applies to other devices that have traditionally been used in the performance of stereotactic neurosurgical procedures.
-In the EU, UK, Israel, and Brazil our approval carries a similar indication for use.
+In the EU, UK, Israel, Taiwan, Turkey, and Brazil, our approval carries a similar indication for use.

-Our SmartFlow cannula has received 510(k) clearance for injection of Cytarabine or for removal of cerebrospinal fluid from the ventricles.
+In the United States, our SmartFlow cannula has received 510(k) clearance for injection of Cytarabine or for removal of cerebrospinal fluid ("CSF") from the ventricles and De Novo marketing authorization for intraputaminal administration of eladocagene exuparvovec-tneq for the treatment of adult and pediatric patients with AADC deficiency.
 It has also received CE mark for the injection of approved fluids into the brain.
 Delivery of other therapeutic agents using our SmartFlow cannula is investigational.
 The SmartFlow cannula is a disposable device intended for single patient use only and is not intended for implant.